 Students in our Mechatronics and Law Enforcement programs had a great time presenting at Chukker Creek Elementary School's Career Fair!

-29 days ago, Aiken County Career & Technology Center
+about 2 months ago, Aiken County Career & Technology Center

 Collage of students at career fair